firoball/WDL2CS/readme.md

 * Black Bekker (Min Bekker) - Game utilizes jumps into if-cases which is not supported by C#
 * Skaphander (oP Group Germany) - Name clashes between different object types and actions
-* Virus Explosion (oP Group Germany) - Complex preprocessor defines lead to incomplete C# code
 * VR Messe (oP Group Germany)  - Name clashes between different object types and actions

 Following Acknex3 games currently are **not** supported by the transpiler:

-* N/A
+* Skaphander (oP Group Germany) - Parser error due to garbage in script (workaround in preprocessor required to be implemented)

 Games I am looking forward to get hold off for testing: